karaidon/python/README.md

 has the best chance of getting accepted by a margin trader.

 Makes use of this wrapper for the Poloniex API: https://pastebin.com/8fBVpjaj

+*tradingbot*

+An initial attempt at writing a bitcoin trading bot that never really went anywhere...